coleman-m/bitbucket-api-challenge/README.md

 ---
 ## Running the Code

-1. Navigate to the folder containing 'coleman_bitbucket.py'
+1. Navigate to the folder containing 'ColemanBitbucketApiChallenge.exe'
-2. Run using: 'python3 coleman_bitbucket.py'
+2. Run by double-clicking
+3. The output file should be generated in the same directory

 ---
 ## Problem Description